 The Growing List of Restricted Entities

 There is a long history of corporations carrying out state-sponsored or state-backed activities.
-Today, this manifests in three core areas: the competitions in emerging technologies, artificial intelligence (AI), and national security playing out between democracies and authoritarian regimes; human rights violations enshrined in government policy; and digital attacks on critical infrastructure.
+Today, this manifests in three core areas: the competition in emerging technologies, artificial intelligence (AI), and national security playing out between democracies and authoritarian regimes; human rights violations enshrined in government policy; and digital attacks on critical infrastructure.
 As the chart below (focused on China) illustrates, the number of restricted entities continues to grow.

 The 5G race best exemplifies the technology and national security focus on restricted entities, with growing distrust about security and data access.
 Huawei and ZTE are the most prominent companies to come under public scrutiny and government sanction.
 Huawei has drawn particular scrutiny due to its marketshare as the world’s top telecom supplier and second largest phone manufacturer.
 The fines, sanctions, development restrictions, and inclusion on entity lists aim to surface and address digital and national security risks posed by these companies.
 The related chip wars similarly reflect the desire to secure digital supply chains with trusted components.
 Federal organizations have been banned from using Huawei and ZTE equipment, while the private sector is growing vocal in their distrust as well.